 Transfer duty does not apply to an instrument or transaction that is a financial or other arrangement entered into by the QTC or an affiliate.
-This exemption, under section 431A of the Duties Act 2001, must be assessed by registered self assessors in OSR Online.
+This exemption, under section 431A of the Duties Act 2001, must be assessed by registered self assessors in QRO Online.

 In order for this exemption to apply:

 - QTC or an affiliate must be a party to the instrument or transaction

 - the Treasurer must certify the arrangement has the objective to develop the state, advance its financial interests or benefit persons residing in or associated with Queensland.